If you’re in search of a gift for a food lover, here are more than 30 of the best foodie gift ideas to inspire you!

 And only you can know whether this next suggestion is one that the recipient will love or hate…

 It’s a classic jar of Marmite, that you can personalise with the name of your friend or loved one.
-They’ll either think that this is the best Christmas present ever, or a complete dud!
+They’ll either think that this is the best present ever, or a complete dud!

 Food and Drink Experiences

 But if your foodie friend has already got every gadget under the sun, then why not get them a food-related experience gift.
+Of course under the current situation, it’s best to check the cancellation policy when you’re buying tickets or experiences.

-Tickets to one of the BBC Good Food Shows would make a lovely Christmas gift for a foodie.
+Tickets to one of the BBC Good Food Shows would make a lovely gift for a foodie.
 The shows are a great day out, with demonstrations, shopping, and even the chance of meeting some of your favourite chefs.

 A cookery course or tasting day would also be a popular choice.
 There’s a wide range of courses available at Brompton Cookery School in Shropshire, and a quick Google should turn up something local to your gift recipient.